eclipse/mosaic.website/content/post/traffic-control/index.md

 ![alternative text for search engines](featured.png)

-In a recent, study we analyzed future traffic estimation and control algorithms towards their use on highways with special focus on mixed traffic of conventional vehicles, connected vehicles, and autonomous vehicles.
+In a recent study, we analyzed future traffic estimation and control algorithms towards their use on highways with special focus on mixed traffic of conventional vehicles, connected vehicles, and autonomous vehicles.
 Connected vehicles share telematic information with a Traffic Management Center (TMC) which can then estimate the traffic state and initiate control mechanisms to improve traffic efficiency either via variable message signs as part of the infrastructure, or via V2X communication directly addressing connected vehicles in order to share